Please view these information tabs to learn more about replacing the Jauch Clock Movements.

 Jauch PL77 Clock Movement Replacement

 The Hermle clock movement is a Westminster Chime unit with 8 hammers on the back.
-This high quality German movement comes oiled and includes its chains, leader, suspension spring and hand nut.
+This high quality German movement already has oil in key areas and includes its chains, leader, suspension spring and hand nut.

 Removal of the Jauch PL77 Clock Movement is easy and we provide instructions for the installation.
 This movement is in stock and can ship today.
 We are full time clock makers and retailers both, so if needing any assistance with the install we can help.